grpc-ecosystem/grpc-gateway/.circleci/README.md

 ### Whats up with the Dockerfile?

 The `Dockerfile` in this folder is used as the build environment when regenerating the files (see above).
-The canonical repository for this Dockerfile is `jfbrandhorst/grpc-gateway-build-env`.
-Please request access before attempting to make any changes to the Dockerfile.
+The canonical repository for this Dockerfile is `docker.pkg.github.com/grpc-ecosystem/grpc-gateway/build-env`.